confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 #### Dynamic UDAFs

-If a UDAF's aggregate or return types vary based on the input type, one can either write a separate function annotated with @UdafFactory per type or override the following three methods `initializeTypeArguments(List<SqlArgument> argTypeList)`, `getAggregateSqlType()`, and `getReturnSqlType()`.
+If a UDAF's aggregate or return types vary based on the input type, you can either write a separate function annotated with @UdafFactory per type or override the following three methods `initializeTypeArguments(List<SqlArgument> argTypeList)`, `getAggregateSqlType()`, and `getReturnSqlType()`.
 To see a concrete example in the ksqlDB codebase, check out the